 Here are some suggestions to improve performance:

 - Only send changed data: The host computer on boot can send all data.
-Afterward, the host computer should only send that data that has changed (compare with last data sent).
+Afterward, the host computer should only send that data that has changed (compared with the last data sent).

-- Avoid refreshing the entire screen: If you have a large bitmap, try to avoid re-displaying the bitmap since the process of re-writing the bitmap can be relatively slow.
+- Avoid refreshing the entire screen: If you have a large bitmap, try to avoid re-displaying the bitmap since re-writing the bitmap can be relatively slow.

-- Move Reach commands to macros: Commands executed within a macro are stored in the device memory.
-These commands execute faster than commands sent serially.
+- Move Reach commands to macros: Commands executed within a macro are stored in the device memory, and these commands run faster than commands sent serially.

-- Uncompressed images display quickest: If you are compressing images, keep in mind that uncompressed versions are displayed quicker.
-If the default is to compress all images, include the “.unc.” in the filename of images which are large (display more slowly).
+- Uncompressed images display quickest: If you are compressing images, remember that uncompressed versions are displayed faster.
+If the default is to compress all images, include the “.unc.” in the filename of large images that display more slowly.